gem-pasteur/macsylib/doc/source/user_guide/FAQ.rst

  system < home < model < project < --cfg-file | --previous-run < command line options

 * **system**: the `<macsylib>.conf` file either in ${VIRTUAL_ENV}/etc/<macsylib>/
-  in case of a *virtualenv* this configuration affects only the MacSyFinder version installed in this virtualenv
+  in case of a *virtualenv* this configuration affects only the MacSyLib version installed in this virtualenv
 * **home**:  the `~/.<macsylib>/<macsylib>.conf` file
 * **model**: the `model_conf.xml` file at the root of the model package
 * **project**: the `<macsylib>.conf` file found in the directory where the `macsylib` command was run